StruBE-KAUST/django-contaminer/API.md

   |=id            (int) Unique identifier of the job
   |
   |=status        (string) Current status of the job.
 Can be:
+  |               * "New" if the job has been created but not submitted to the
+  |               cluster.
-  |               * "submitted" when the file is uploaded to the cluster, and
+  |               * "Submitted" when the file is uploaded to the cluster, and
   |               the tasks are queued
-  |               * "running" if the tasks are running on the cluster
+  |               * "Running" if the tasks are running on the cluster
-  |               * "complete" when all the tasks for this job are complete
+  |               * "Complete" when all the tasks for this job are complete
-  |               * "error" if an error has been encountered (bad file,
+  |               * "Error" if an error has been encountered (bad file,
   |               bad list of contaminants, cluster down, ...)
   |
   |=name          (string) Name of the job, as given during the submission.
   |
-  |*Result        Result of morda_solve for one combinaison of contaminant,
+  |*Task          Result of morda_solve for one combinaison of contaminant,
     |             pack and space group.
     |             The set (uniprot_id, pack_nb, space_group) is unique among
     |             the results for one single job.